XaviFortes/DeckSaves/README.md

 ## Features

 - **Real-time File Watching**: Monitor game save files for changes using OS-native file system events
+- **Background Daemon**: Run as a system service for continuous monitoring
 - **Cloud Sync**: Upload and download saves to/from AWS S3
 - **Peer-to-Peer Sync**: WebSocket-based synchronization between devices (optional)
+- **Cross-Platform Service Management**: Install, start, stop, and manage as system services on Linux (systemd), macOS (launchd), and Windows (Windows Services)
 - **Batched Operations**: Intelligently batches rapid file changes to avoid sync thrashing
 - **File Lock Detection**: Prevents syncing files that are currently in use by games
 - **CLI Interface**: Full command-line interface with `clap` for argument parsing